-- Online Refills Visit optumrx.com to submit your order online and choose a shipping method. - Optum Rx Member Services Use the phone numbers on the front cover of this document to request an alternate shipping method. - Mail in the Prescription Order Form If you mail in a hard copy of your prescription, you can request expedited delivery by writing your delivery method on the prescription itself, on the order form, or on a separate sheet of paper included with your form.
+• Online Refills - Visit optumrx.com to submit your order online and choose a shipping method.

+- Optum Rx Member Services Use the phone numbers on the front cover of this document to request an alternate shipping method. - Mail in the Prescription Order Form If you mail in a hard copy of your prescription, you can request expedited (fast) delivery by either writing your delivery method on the prescription itself, on the order form, or on a separate sheet of paper included with your form.